News from Brake

 Brake also supports the manifesto’s call for, at the end of the current UN Decade of Action, the adoption of a new Sustainable Development Goal target – to halve road deaths and serious injuries by 2030 using 2020 as a baseline.

 Brake works with schools, communities and organisations worldwide by providing knowledge and tools enabling them to take individual actions to raise awareness and advocate for change at government level.
-Its Brake Professional service helps organisations operating fleets of vehicles to implement measures to minimise their occupational road risk and reduce emissions.
+Its Global Fleet Champions service helps organisations operating fleets of vehicles to implement measures to minimise their occupational road risk and reduce emissions.
 The charity is also a leading provider of road crash victim support services in the UK, including an accredited national helpline for victims, and has campaigned for more than two decades for road safety legislation and investment.

 Brake chief executive Mary Williams OBE said: “Every hour, 146 people are killed on the world’s roads.
 Road crashes are the biggest killer of young people.
 If a plane fell out of the sky every hour killing that many people, then all planes would be grounded immediately.
 The solutions to tackle carnage on our roads are with us today and the time for action is now.
 They require governments to pass life-saving laws, and invest comparatively small amounts of money compared with the enormous cost of loss of life.
 Change has to happen at the top, and it has to happen urgently; the United Nations must lead the way, and governments must take action.”